martamatosas/Automatic-Terminology-Extraction-and-Analysis/README.md

 # Automatic-Job-Description-Terminology-Analysis

-Unsupervised natural language processing model to extract data science and software engineering job descriptions terminology to identify and compare skill requirements by location and industry.
+Unsupervised natural language processing model to extract data science and software engineering job descriptions terminology to identify and compare skill requirements by location and industry

+BRIEF DESCRIPTION:

+The data was Web scraped of Indeed web page.

+Extraction of ngrams from the job desriptions.

+Comparing data science and software engineering terminology.

+Calculated the tf-idf scores to obtain the most relevant data science terms.

+Extraction of data science terminology in 6 different U.S. cities and 7 different industries.

+The chi-squared of independence between data science terminology, cities and industries was calculated.

 **Project files and programs